The Text widget allows you to add static or dynamic text to your app.

 - Paragraph layout—Adjust the paragraph alignment (left, center, right, or justify), use bulleted or numbered list formatting, and increase or decrease the indent.

-- Character spacing—Adjust the space between characters by unit using pixels (px) or rem.
+- Character spacing—Adjust the space between characters by unit using pixels (px), rem, or view width (vw).

-- Line spacing—Adjust line and paragraph spacing for your text.
+- Line spacing—Adjust line and paragraph spacing.
 The default is 1.5 lines.

 - Character effect—Style text characters by adding a shadow.

-Clear all formatting—Select formatted text and click this button to clear any existing formatting.
+Clear all formatting—Select formatted text and click this button to clear existing formatting.

-When you connect the Text widget to data, the toolbar that appears for the widget’s inline-editing mode includes another button, Dynamic content.
-This button opens a panel with the following options to get dynamic content from the selected data source.
+When you connect the Text widget to data, the Dynamic content button becomes active on the toolbar that appears for the widget’s inline-editing mode.
+This button opens a panel with the following options to get dynamic content from the selected data source:

-For more information about using dynamic content, see the data topic.
+For more information about using dynamic content, see Select data.